Red–black tree

-Tracking the color of each node requires only one bit of information per node because there are only two colors.
+Tracking the color of each node requires only one bit of information per node because there are only two colors (due to memory alignment present in some programming languages, the real memory consumption may differ).
 The tree does not contain any other data specific to it being a red–black tree, so its memory footprint is almost identical to that of a classic (uncolored) binary search tree.
 In some cases, the added bit of information can be stored at no added memory cost.

 History

 In 1972, Rudolf Bayer invented a data structure that was a special order-4 case of a B-tree.
 These trees maintained all paths from root to leaf with the same number of nodes, creating perfectly balanced trees.
 However, they were not binary search trees.
-Bayer called them a "symmetric binary B-tree" in his paper and later they became popular as 2–3–4 trees or just 2–4 trees.
+Bayer called them a "symmetric binary B-tree" in his paper and later they became popular as 2–3–4 trees or even 2–3 trees.

 In a 1978 paper, "A Dichromatic Framework for Balanced Trees", Leonidas J. Guibas and Robert Sedgewick derived the red–black tree from the symmetric binary B-tree.
 The color "red" was chosen because it was the best-looking color produced by the color laser printer available to the authors while working at Xerox PARC.
 Another response from Guibas states that it was because of the red and black pens available to them to draw the trees.

 In 1993, Arne Andersson introduced the idea of a right leaning tree to simplify insert and delete operations.

 In 1999, Chris Okasaki showed how to make the insert operation purely functional.
 Its balance function needed to take care of only 4 unbalanced cases and one default balanced case.

 The original algorithm used 8 unbalanced cases, but Cormen, Leiserson, Rivest & Stein (2001) reduced that to 6 unbalanced cases.
-Sedgewick showed that the insert operation can be implemented in just 46 lines of Java code.
+Sedgewick showed that the insert operation can be implemented in just 46 lines of Java.

 In 2008, Sedgewick proposed the left-leaning red–black tree, leveraging Andersson’s idea that simplified the insert and delete operations.
 Sedgewick originally allowed nodes whose two children are red, making his trees more like 2–3–4 trees, but later this restriction was added, making new trees more like 2–3 trees.
 Sedgewick implemented the insert algorithm in just 33 lines, significantly shortening his original 46 lines of code.

 Terminology

-A red–black tree is a special type of binary search tree, used in computer science to organize pieces of comparable data, such as text fragments or numbers (as e.g. the numbers in figures 1 and 2).
-The nodes carrying keys and/or data are frequently called "internal nodes", but to make this very specific they are also called non-NIL nodes in this article.